-Our coursework is taught by leading scholars and experts in constitutional law.
-Courses both provide the foundation for understanding constitutional law and focus on specific issues like employment discrimination or election law, examining the protection of individual civil and political rights.
+Our faculty are leading scholars and experts in constitutional law.
+Focused on specific issues like employment discrimination or election law, their classes examine the protection of individual civil and political rights.

 - Administrative Law

 - Constitutional Law

 - Joshua Davis writes extensively about antitrust and free speech law

 - Peter Jan Honigsberg is an authority on human rights violations in Guantanamo Bay, Cuba, terrorism, and other post-9/11 issues

 - Julie Nice is a leading scholar on constitutional law, poverty law, and sexuality law

 - U.S. Department of Homeland Security, Immigration, and Customs Enforcement